-CoA Description Mainline tunnels (Stage 1) Rozelle interchange (Stage 2) Rozelle Interchange Pedestrian and Cyclist Improvement Strategy (E58) (Stage 3) ix) the urban design principles outlined in Better Placed and Greener Places by the NSW Government Architect; and x) DRP review.
-Consultation b) details of where and how recommendations from the Design Review Panel have been incorporated into the plan; evidence of consultation with the relevant council(s), Infrastructure NSW and the community on the proposed urban design and landscape measures, prior to finalisation of the UDLP, and details of how the outcomes of this consultation have informed the development of the UDLP; Context and Form an analysis of the built, natural and community context and the urban design objectives, principles and standards for the CSSI; e) detailed consideration of integration and continuity with urban design and landscape outcomes for the M4 East and New M5 projects taking into account the respective UDLP(s) for each project; f) landscaping (soft and/or hard) and building and bridge design opportunities to mitigate the visual impacts of road and active transport infrastructure and operational fixed facilities (including ventilation outlets, tunnel portals, Motorway Operations Complexes, noise walls and The Crescent overpass (and related pedestrian and cycling green link, traffic islands and medians).), including: i) building placement, designs and landscaping that are reflective of the local built form,
+Consulta b) c) i) ii) iii) iv) v) vi) vii) viii) ix) ation details of incorpo evidence on the p local environmental and heritage values, urban design context, sustainable design and maintenance, community safety, amenity and privacy including 'safer by design' principles relevant, relevant design standards and guidelines, prioritising the visual amenity and values of adjoining receivers over the road experience, minimising the footprint of the project (including operational facilities), and the urban design principles outlined in the document referred to in Condition and the urban design principles outlined in Better Placed and Greener Places by NSW Government Architect; and DRP review. of where and how recommendations from the Design Review Panel have bee brated into the plan; see of consultation with the relevant council(s), Infrastructure NSW and the comproposed urban design and landscape measures, prior to finalisation of the UI tails of how the outcomes of this consultation have informed the development (I)(i), Part (I)(ii), Part (i), Part (n), Part (q)).
+A1, the munity bLP, and Landscape Plan will be updated to reflect Stage 4 design enhancements) an anal lysis of the built, natural and community context and the urban design objective es and standards for the CSSI; es,

+- e) detailed consideration of integration and continuity with urban design and landscape outcomes for the M4 East and New M5 projects taking into account the respective UDLP(s) for each project; - f) landscaping (soft and/or hard) and building and bridge design opportunities to mitigate the visual impacts of road and active transport infrastructure and operational fixed facilities (including ventilation outlets, tunnel portals, Motorway Operations Complexes, noise walls and The Crescent overpass (and related pedestrian and cycling green link, traffic islands and medians).), including: - building placement, designs and landscaping that are reflective of the local built form, - ii) a living vertical garden(s) or alternative treatment for ventilation outlets consistent with the requirements of Condition E118, - enhancing the amenity and interface between the pedestrian and cycling green link, light rail stop and shared user path ramp, to provide a sense of place;